European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 # Quantifying Europe’s Cycling Infrastructure using OpenStreetMap (QECIO)

 There is a great demand for data on cycling infrastructure, but as for now, no official source provides this kind of information on a European scale.
 This data project responds to this need by extracting data about cycling infrastructure from OpenStreetMap (OSM) for 500+ European cities.
+We generalised the methodology to cover most of Europe, took into account additional infrastructure types and provided additional statistics.

+This project correspond to second edition, to access the data from previos year click [here](https://datastudio.google.com/u/0/reporting/81d2904d-7db5-4ed5-98e0-85af75b46577/page/p_qsvwe0yluc).

 Do not forget to visit of website [ECF](https://ecf.com/).